 There are also videos on YouTube and TikTok of people showing several of the same makeup products, shower items, clothes, fragrances, shoes, and other products.
 People, especially adolescents, are easily influenced by what they see online, leading to people thinking they need the items the influencers are promoting.

-Timothy Caouette, a teacher at Oakmont who teaches a class called Speech and Communication in the Age of Social Media, says that overconsumption and social media affect each other.
+Timothy Caouette, Oakmont Speech and Communication in the Age of Social Media teacher, says that overconsumption and social media affect each other.
 Caouette says that anytime people are seeing more products and being force-fed new and improved products on social media there’s an increased likelihood that they are going to buy things they don’t need.

 Another factor of influencers promoting overconsumption is fast fashion.
 Fast fashion is when low-priced stylish clothing moves quickly from design to retail stores to meet and capitalize on trends.
 Social media influencers are the main promoters of fast fashion.
 Fast fashion is awful for the environment because all the clothing from the past trend ends up in landfills.
 The process of making so many clothes releases harmful chemicals into the atmosphere.